xyfJASON/diffusion-models-pytorch/docs/DDPM.md

 **FID and IS on CIFAR-10 32x32**:

-All the metrics are evaluated on 50K samples.
+All the metrics are evaluated on 50K samples using [torch-fidelity](https://torch-fidelity.readthedocs.io/en/latest/index.html) library.

 <table align="center" width=100%>
   <tr>